 Each chapter can also be read by mentors and trainers before they start mentoring SBMCs.
-Chapters can be used as reference material by mentors while they are preparing for mentoring or longer term training sessions, to remind discussion of previous progress and issues training activities and messages on an important theme for SBMCs linked to roles and responsibilities as set out in the State policy action planning for the next period.
+Chapters can be used as reference material by mentors while they are preparing for mentoring or longer term training sessions, to remind themselves of useful principles and information.